Viacom revenue down, but U.S. ad sales declines ease

 Net income from continuing operations attributable to Viacom rose to $884 million, or $2.21 per share, from $732 million, or $1.72 per share, a year earlier.
 Analysts on average had expected $1.55 per share.

-Shares of Viacom, which had fallen about 35 percent this year, were up 3.9 percent at $51.27 in morning trading.
+Shares of Viacom, which had fallen about 35 percent this year, were up 2.6 percent at $50.64 in afternoon trading.

 (Reporting by Jessica Toonkel in New York and Abhirup Roy in Bengaluru; Editing by Ted Kerr and Lisa Von Ahn)